What is out-of-hours trading?

 Post-market trading enables you to trade after the main session closes.
 For example, while most UK traders can only access US stock markets from 2.30pm to 9pm (UK time), post-market trading could grant you access to these markets for hours after they close.
 Our exclusive extended hours on All Sessions stocks, indices, forex pairs and options enable you to trade post market.

 What is weekend trading?

 Weekend trading enables you to take a position on a Saturday or Sunday.
 Much of our weekend trading offering is exclusive, as we’re the only provider to offer global indices and the GBP/USD forex pair.
-We also offer EUR/USD, USD/JPY and a range of cryptocurrencies.
+We also offer EUR/USD and USD/JPY.